Being myself is a disaster, but it’s a happy one.

 A dark-skinned femme is shown scaling rocky terrain barefoot.
 They have visible muscles and are flexing one arm.
 The other arm is more like a long, silver drill bit.
 They have on a green dress, a gold band on one thigh, and natural hair worn up and fastened with gold.
 Spikes appear on their shoulders.
 Text above the person reads, "If my very existence is evil, then let me be evil to the fullest and conquer the world with the glory that is myself.

 OAO is a disabled black femme, who when not trying to pass as a cisgender, heterosexual abled black woman at work, spends their time at home chatting with friends online, reading manga (usually yaoi) and surfing YouTube.
+They are also an editor here at Rest for Resistance.

 About Isicera Dew: